IQSS/dss-rbuild/README.md

 0. Add a floating link to the example package
 1. Some information may still be platform  dependent
 2. Eventually maybe add some kind of workflow for publishing packages

+Update: 95% of the content is there, but it's going to need a fair bit of rearranging.
+Refocus things by rearranging some of the stuff that's already there.
+There will be a small amount of stuff that drops and out and stuff that goes in.

+Strip down the core (the walkthrough of the package structure), and rearrange things around that.

+Main refocus:

+(0) Do graphical overview at the start
+(1) Have the RStudio bit be separate, focus on Devtools.
+(2) Have sections on Vignettes
+(3)Tool-agnostic - a lot of the ideas should be sufficiently abstract that it's easy to see how you might solve the same problems with a different tools.